 SEP-IRA

-This type of individual retirement account is available to self-employed businesses, freelancers, and businesses with very few employees.
+This kind of individual retirement account is available to self-employed businesses, freelancers, and businesses with very few employees.
 It follows the identical rules as a traditional IRA, where the money put into the account grows without taxes.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make payments, which are flexible and can vary annually.
+Only employers make contributions, which are flexible and can vary annually.
 Additionally, the contributions are eligible for tax deduction.

 Benefits of a SEP-IRA

-- High Contribution Limits: Employers have the ability to contribute up to 25% of each employee’s compensation, with the maximum set at $69,000 for 2024.
+- High Contribution Limits: Employers can contribute up to 25% of each employee’s compensation, with a maximum of $69,000 for 2024.

-- Simple Administration: Minimal paperwork and no annual filing requirements with the IRS beyond regular tax filings.
+- Simple Administration: With this plan, there is minimal paperwork and no need for yearly filings with the IRS except for regular tax filings.

 Setting Up a SEP-IRA

-- Execute a Written Agreement: Establish a plan document and communicate with eligible employees of the SEP IRA plan.
+- Execute a Written Agreement: Establish a contractual arrangement and advise eligible employees of the SEP IRA plan.

 SIMPLE IRA